 - Improving AR Interaction and Control: With head-worn AR devices becoming mainstream, it’s important to understand how these devices can be used to help people interact with everyday virtual content when manual interaction isn’t possible.
 In this project, students will build on existing work that takes advantage of the precise head position and orientation available with current headsets to create more accessible and useful interaction techniques for AR.

 - Supporting Self-Directed Navigation within VR Environments: Many navigation tools for people with visual impairments rely on turn-by-turn audio directions.
 But what about looking around and exploring VR environments on their own terms?
 This project aims to repurpose VR motion controllers into aids for self-directed navigation, providing ways to help users “look around” their environment.

 In addition to working on research projects, students will participate in other informal learning and social activities.
 The program will begin with an XR development “boot camp,” which will help students get up to speed on useful techniques in XR content creation.
 Students will also attend weekly seminars and conversations with invited experts in academia and industry.
 Students will present their work formally at the midpoint and end of the program.
-In addition, the mentors will organize social events to build camaraderie, taking advantage of the rich culture of New York City.
+In addition, the mentors will organize social events to build camaraderie.

 Program Dates: June 1 – July 30, 2021

 Eligibility – To participate in this program, students must:

 - Be US citizens or permanent residents

 To apply, you will need to fill out the application form and submit two academic letters of recommendation.